Ahmed-Elbald/Multi-Step-Form-Angular/README.md

 1. Creating custom form controls using the `ControlValueAccessor` Interface.
 2. Making reusable input components by providing the `ControlContainer` to the component view.
-3. Some important WAI ARIA attributes form forms like `aria-invalid` and `aria-errormessage`.
+3. Some important WAI ARIA attributes for forms like `aria-invalid` and `aria-errormessage`.

 ## Contribution

-I made this project to practice my personal skills, thus I don't really prefer that you do any pull requests.
-However, I'm open to any ideas or feadback.
-Feel free to do that in the [discussions section](https://github.com/Ahmed-Elbald/Multi-Step-Form-Angular/discussions).
+If you want to make any suggestions, feel free to do that in the [discussions section](https://github.com/Ahmed-Elbald/Multi-Step-Form-Angular/discussions).
+Also, feel free to clone the repo and play around with the source could.